Foreword

 Pictured: a spiritual self-portrait exercise depicting the sculptor carving themselves out of raw materials.
 These two sculptures were 3D printed by fans in Brazil and Germany from Ryan's published designs.1

-It turns out that Ryan's new No Caffeine policy and now unmitigated traumatic legacy of writing anxiety make the real rate of write-up completion closer to one article per month.
+It turns out that it is very difficult for me to write these articles, because the standard I try to hold myself to is unreasonably high.
+In the breaks I take while composing and authoring, I have managed to complete the design, prototyping, and release of entire projects excluding their writeups, so it seems I'll never catch up and the articles presented here are fated to always represent a tiny fraction of my creative output.
 Please savour any articles that do get published here.
 Look at the footnotes, look up unfamiliar words in the dictionary, really marinate in the work.
 Or don't, I guess I can't tell either way.
 Critiques welcome.
 I'll try to add more pictures.

 Footnotes: